dave-yang/krystal-docs/Components/Database.md

     \Krystal\Db\Sql\Db::andWhere($column, $operator, $value, $filter = false)

 This method appends `AND WHERE` fragment.
-It should not be used as a first `WHERE` clause, but should be used as a second.
+It should not be used as a first `WHERE` clause, but should be used for following.
 Just like this:

     $this->db->select('*')
              ->from('users')